GNarek/content-platform/README.md

 ### Responsive Design

 The application features a responsive masonry grid layout for displaying photos.
-This was implemented using CSS Grid, with custom logic to determine the size and position of photos based on their dimensions.
+This was implemented using window width and custom logic to determine the size and position of photos based on their dimensions.

 ### Infinite Scrolling